Stroke & Vascular Disorders

 Less common types of embolism include fat after long bone fractures, fibrocartilaginous, air in Caisson disease (in divers), amniotic fluid, tumor, and iatrogenic foreign particle.

-One of the first diagnostic tests when evaluating a patient suspected of stroke is nonenhanced CT of the head, which distinguishes nonhemorrhagic from hemorrhagic stroke.
+One of the first diagnostic tests when evaluating a patient suspected of stroke is a nonenhanced CT of the head, which distinguishes nonhemorrhagic from hemorrhagic stroke.
 CT findings suggestive of cerebral embolism include "wedge-shaped" low-attenuation defects at the gray-white cortical junction, multiple strokes crossing arterial territories, a hyperdense middle cerebral artery sign, and early conversion of a "bland" infarct to a hemorrhagic infarct.
 At least 40% of embolic infarctions eventually have CT evidence of hemorrhage that is usually of no clinical significance.

 Prompt evaluation of the cervical carotid arteries with ultrasound or MRA helps identify occlusive arterial disease, potential candidates for endarterectomy, and patients with intracranial atherosclerosis.
 Transcranial Doppler may also identify middle cerebral artery occlusion, which often suggests embolism.
-An electrocardiogram may reveal potential sources of the stroke such as atrial fibrillation or myocardial infarction.
+An electrocardiogram may reveal potential sources of the stroke, such as atrial fibrillation or myocardial infarction.
 Transthoracic echocardiography can confirm the presence of an akinetic or dyskinetic left ventricular wall, mural thrombus, valvular disorders, and other intracardiac masses.
 It is of limited use for viewing the left atrium and left atrial appendage, which are often the sites of a thrombus.
-In an echocardiographic study of 846 patients with ischemic stroke, among patients in sinus rhythm, 37.2% had findings that potentially might lead to a beneficial response from anticoagulation such as dilated cardiomyopathy, previous anterior wall myocardial infarction, or depressed ejection fraction (01).
+In an echocardiographic study of 846 patients with ischemic stroke, among patients in sinus rhythm, 37.2% had findings that potentially might lead to a beneficial response from anticoagulation, such as dilated cardiomyopathy, previous anterior wall myocardial infarction, or depressed ejection fraction (01).
 Transesophageal echocardiography is superior to transthoracic echocardiography for imaging these structures.
 A number of potential sources of emboli, such as patent foramen ovale, atrial septal aneurysm, atrial "smoke," aortic atherosclerosis, and congenital anomalies, may be identified by transesophageal echocardiography.
-Routine use of transthoracic echocardiography is unlikely to be useful in elderly patients (81).
-In patients with a stroke and patent foramen ovale, it may be worthwhile to check for conditions associated with an increased risk of venous thrombosis, such as the factor V Leiden mutation and anticardiolipin antibodies (17).
+Routine use of transthoracic echocardiography is unlikely to be useful in elderly patients (77).
+In patients with a stroke and patent foramen ovale, it may be worthwhile to check for conditions associated with an increased risk of venous thrombosis, such as the factor V Leiden mutation and anticardiolipin antibodies (14).

 Transesophageal echocardiography is also potentially useful in risk stratification for patients with atrial fibrillation.
 In the SPAF III trial, transesophageal echocardiography was carried out in 786 patients.
-Dense, spontaneous echo contrast and left atrial appendage thrombus were present in 20% and 15% of patients, respectively, and each was associated with a 3-fold increased risk of stroke (36).
-Left atrial thrombus documentation has also been associated with an increased risk of transient ischemic attack (73).
+Dense, spontaneous echo contrast and left atrial appendage thrombus were present in 20% and 15% of patients, respectively, and each was associated with a 3-fold increased risk of stroke (33).
+Left atrial thrombus documentation has also been associated with an increased risk of transient ischemic attack (71).

 The baseline laboratory evaluation should include a complete blood count with differential, platelet count, prothrombin time, partial thromboplastin time, erythrocyte sedimentation rate, serum glucose, electrolytes, lipids, and a VDRL test.
 Urinalysis, 12-lead ECG, and plain chest radiograph should also be performed.

 Some patients require supplemental oxygen or intravascular volume expansion with colloid solutions if dehydration is suspected.
 Fever should be carefully monitored and aggressively evaluated and treated.
 There is experimental evidence to suggest that hyperthermia may increase infarct size.
-Fever may be the clue to another complication such as aspiration pneumonia, endocarditis, or deep venous thrombosis.
+Fever may be the clue to another complication, such as aspiration pneumonia, endocarditis, or deep venous thrombosis.
 Both hyperglycemia and hypoglycemia can exacerbate ischemic brain damage.
-Blood glucose levels that exceed 200 mg/dL should be treated with insulin and glucose levels below 60 mg/dL should be avoided.
+Blood glucose levels that exceed 200 mg/dL should be treated with insulin, and glucose levels below 60 mg/dL should be avoided.

 Rehabilitation plans should begin on the first day of hospitalization and should include a physiatrist, physical and occupational therapists, a social worker, a dietitian, and, if indicated, a speech pathologist.

-Pregnancy increases the likelihood of cerebral infarction to approximately 10 times that of the expected incidence in nonpregnant young women (22).
+Pregnancy increases the likelihood of cerebral infarction to approximately 10 times that of the expected incidence in nonpregnant young women (20).
 Cardioemboli are responsible for the majority of ischemic infarctions of arterial origin during pregnancy.
 Most strokes during pregnancy affect the anterior circulation, especially the middle cerebral artery.
 Cardiac conditions frequently associated with cerebral embolism during pregnancy include atrial arrhythmias, congenital disorders (eg, atrial septal defects), and acquired disorders (eg, peripartum cardiomyopathy).

-Venous infarction also occurs in the peripartum period (22).
+Venous infarction also occurs in the peripartum period (20).

 The consequences of atrial fibrillation during pregnancy are potentially life-threatening.
-Atrial fibrillation may be chronic as a consequence of rheumatic mitral stenosis or it may develop de novo during the course of the pregnancy.
-Congestive heart failure occurs more frequently with de novo atrial fibrillation during pregnancy than with chronic atrial fibrillation (22).
-Women with chronic atrial fibrillation who are treated with warfarin should take contraceptive precautions to avoid exposing the fetus to the potential teratogenic effect of warfarin.
+Atrial fibrillation may be chronic as a consequence of rheumatic mitral stenosis, or it may develop de novo during the course of the pregnancy.
+Congestive heart failure occurs more frequently with de novo atrial fibrillation during pregnancy than with chronic atrial fibrillation (20).
+Women with chronic atrial fibrillation who are treated with warfarin should take contraceptive precautions to avoid exposing the fetus to the potential teratogenic effects of warfarin.
 If pregnancy is desired, alternative anticoagulation methods such as subcutaneous heparin should be implemented prior to conception and continued through the first trimester.

 Patients with a history of cerebral embolism often are treated with oral anticoagulants.
 Prior to any surgical procedure, these patients require conversion from oral anticoagulants to intravenous anticoagulants.
 The risk of cerebral embolism increases if there is a definite source of embolism during the period of time when anticoagulation is reversed.
-However, in most patients warfarin can be safely withheld for 1 or 2 weeks to permit elective or emergent surgery.
+However, in most patients, warfarin can be safely withheld for 1 or 2 weeks to permit elective or emergent surgery.

 All contributors' financial relationships have been reviewed and mitigated to ensure that this and every other article is free from commercial bias.

-See ProfileSteven R Levine MD
+Steven R Levine MD

 Dr. Levine of the SUNY Health Science Center at Brooklyn has no relevant financial relationships to disclose.